nilkanta-dev/html-bootstrap-css-jenkins-project/README.md

 This repository contains a simple **HTML, CSS, and Bootstrap** website used to **experiment with CI/CD automation** using **GitHub Actions** and **Jenkins**.

-The goal of this project is to understand how automated build and deployment pipelines work — from pushing code to auto-deploying a live site on **GitHub Pages** (and optionally via Jenkins).
+The goal of this project is to understand how automated build and deployment pipelines work — from pushing code to auto-deploying a live site on **GitHub Pages** and **Netlify**.